Concerns about Major Oral Surgery

 Both mandibles were fractured during dental extraction of both lower canine teeth.
 This family was very pleased with the decision to perform major oral surgery.

-This owner stated that her pet's pain from the fractures were intense and he was unwilling to eat any food for three days.
+This owner stated that her pet's pain from the fractures were intense, and he was unwilling to eat any food for three days.
 The pain was immediately eliminated after the mandibulectomy surgery was performed.
-This dog ate when she got home from
+This dog ate when she got home from our care.

 Same dog as above; bilateral rostral